Classification results for polyharmonic helices in space forms: Introduction and Results

 \end{Satz}

 \begin{Bem} The previous Theorem gives further insights into the structure of higher order variational problems.
-In particular, it gives further evidence to support the claim that polyharmonic maps to space forms of negative curvature must be harmonic while there may be additional solutions in the case of a spherical target.
+In particular, it gives further evidence to support the claim that polyharmonic maps to space forms of negative curvature must be harmonic, by showing that there do not exist proper \(r\)-harmonic helices when \(K\) is non-positive, while there may be additional solutions in the case of a spherical target.
 So far, this observations was mostly made in the case of codimension one, that is for polyharmonic hypersurfaces, see for example \cite{MR4462636}.
 The analysis above suggests that this fact stays true in higher codimension. \end{Bem}

 Furthermore, we will collect a number of results giving rise to the following conjecture:

 \begin{Con} The equation for \(r\)-harmonic curves \eqref{el-poly} admits solutions with non-constant geodesic curvature